Servo Direction

 • Update the code comments!

-• Save the script and flash it to the micro:bit.
+• Save the script and flash it with the Send to micro:bit button.

-• Verify that the pin 19 servo turns full-speed counterclockwise, about 50 to 60 RPM.
+• Verify that the servo connected to P19 turns full-speed counterclockwise, about 50 to 60 RPM.

 Your Turn: Right Servo Stay Still